-Your Company has been in Distillery operations for more than five decades and has a well balanced customer base.
+Your Company has been in Distillery operations for more than five decades and has a well-balanced customer base.
 Further, your Company has been manufacturing Ethanol for the past fifteen years and over this period has achieved good customer loyalty in the Pharmaceutical sector.
-With the Company setting up a Greenfield Grain based Ethanol plant, it will further increase the customer base to include Oil Marketing Companies (OMCs) for their blending operations to achieve the mandatory E20 program by 2025.
+With the Company setting up a Grain based Ethanol plant, it will further increase the customer base to include Oil Marketing Companies (OMCs) for their blending operations to achieve the mandatory E20 program by 2025.

-Your company has already participated in EOI floated by Oil Manufacturing companies for long term off take agreement for the supply of Ethanol for blending with petrol/diesel; this agreement is valid for ten years.
+Your company has recently signed a Long Term Offtake Agreement (LTOA) with Oil Marketing Companies (OMC) for a committed supply of Ethanol for blending with petrol/diesel; this agreement is valid for ten years.